Medical Editor: John P. Cunha, DO, FACOEP

 |Injection Site Coldness||0.2%|

-During clinical trials, 141 pediatric patients (7 aged < 24 months, 33 aged 2 - 5 years, 58 aged 6 - 11 years and 43 aged 12 - 17) received DOTAREM.
-Overall, 6 pediatric patients (4.3%) reported at least one adverse reaction following DOTAREM administration.
-The most frequently reported adverse reaction was headache (1.5%).
-Most adverse events were mild in severity and transient in nature, and all patients recovered without treatment.
+During clinical trials, 185 pediatric patients (52 aged < 24 months, 33 aged 2 - 5 years, 57 aged 6 - 11 years and 43 aged 12 - 17) received DOTAREM.
+Overall, 7 pediatric patients (3.8%) reported at least one adverse reaction following DOTAREM administration.
+The most frequently reported adverse reaction was headache (1.1%).
+Most adverse events were mild in intensity and transient in nature.

 The following additional adverse reactions have been identified during postmarketing use of DOTAREM.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.